unsignedbytebite/music-timer/README.md

 _Music Timer_ is a crate with music time and counting utilities featuring a callback performance engine to help with triggering events in music time.
 Written in Rust.

-The engine uses all of this crate's utilities to allow to use of a music performance state system that triggers callbacks.
-Its aims are to allow for an easy interface for changes in music time.
+Its aims are to allow for an easy interface to trigger events in music time.
+This crate does not feature any threading.

 ## Performance engine